-Luntz was an Election Night commentator on CBS in 2016, having held similar responsibilities for Fox News and MSBC in previous elections.
+Dr. Luntz was a debate, election day and impeachment commentator on Bloomberg, CNBC and the BBC in 2020, CBS in 2016, Fox News in 2008 and 2012, and MSNBC in 2000.
 His reoccurring segments on MSNBC/CNBC, “100 Days, 1000 Voices” won the coveted Emmy Award in 2001.
-Frank has conducted focus group sessions for all three broadcast networks, two of the three cable news channels and PBS, as well as for The Wall Street Journal, The New Yorker, and The Times of London.
-He has worked in every British General Election from 1997 through 2015, and his polling on Brexit just days before the vote was the most accurate of any published poll.
+Frank has conducted focus groups for all three broadcast networks, two of the three cable news channels and PBS, as well as for The Wall Street Journal, The New Yorker, The Times of London, the LA Times, and the BBC.
+He has worked in every British General Election from 1997 through 2015 and in the Brexit referendum, where he conducted the most accurate final poll of UK voters.

 Frank is the author of three New York Times Best Sellers.
 Words that Work: It’s Not What You Say it’s What People Hear, explores the art and science of language creation.
 His second book, What Americans Really Want … Really, addresses the private hopes, dreams and fears of the American people; it reached No. 18 on the bestseller list.
 His most recent book, WIN, reached No. 2 on Amazon and No. 3 on The New York Times Business Best Seller List in its first month in print.
-He has written about the power of language for The Wall Street Journal, The New York Times, Los Angeles Times, Financial Times, The Times of London, and The Washington Post.
-Most recently, he has authored several columns for Time.com.
+He has written about the power of language for The Wall Street Journal, The New York Times, Los Angeles Times, Financial Times, The Times of London, The Washington Post, and Time.

-He began his career an adjunct professor at the University of Pennsylvania.
-He has also taught courses at Harvard University and George Washington University.
-He is currently in year two of a a five-year appointment by NYU Abu Dhabi.
-Frank graduated from the University of Pennsylvania with an honors Bachelor of Arts degree in history and political science.
-He received his Doctorate in Politics at the age of 25 from Oxford University.
+From 1989 until 1996, he was an adjunct professor at the University of Pennsylvania.
+He has also taught at Harvard University and George Washington University.
+Since 2018, he has taught two courses a year at NYU Abu Dhabi, and he is visiting professor for USC in 2021.
+Frank graduated from the University of Pennsylvania with an honors BA degree in history and political science.
+He was awarded a Thouron Fellowship and received his Doctorate in Politics at the age of 25 from Oxford University.
 He spoke for 24 straight hours as part of the Oxford Union Society’s Guinness World Book of Records debate.
-In the spring of 1993, Frank was named a Fellow at Harvard University’s Institute of Politics, the second-youngest individual ever to receive this honor at that time.
+In 1993, Frank was named a Fellow at Harvard University’s Institute of Politics, the second-youngest individual ever to receive this honor at that time.